Wootenblatz/WrathOfTheISBoxerMacroKing/README.md

 # Wrath of the ISBoxer Macro King

+This project comes with pregenerated Macros for each class, located in the Macros folder.
+If you're just interested in importing these pregenerated macros into ISBoxer, jump down to the section in this read me titled "How can I use the XML files this program generates?".

+You only need to run the application if you're making modifications to this program and want to create new XML files based on your changes.

+## How to generate Macros

-Change to the generator folder (`cd generator/`) and run generate.js with node.
+To generate an xml macro file for a single class, change to the generator folder (`cd generator/`) and run generate.js with node.
 Pass in the class you want to generate macros for and supply NOFUNC if you want to omit using the function keys.
 Redirect the output to a filename ending in .xml.
 See usage examples below.

 `node generate.js (class) [key-options] > your-file-name.xml`